Get

 A Chihuahua’s diet and nutrition will directly impact their longevity.
 Chihuahuas should be fed a well-balanced, high-quality dog food formulated for small breeds.
 You want to avoid brands that contain unnecessary fillers, preservatives, or artificial flavors.
 The quantity and frequency of feedings should be based on their size, age, and activity level.

 Backed up by studies completed by the AVMA1, it is highly recommended to avoid overfeeding dog food and dog treats and never offer any human foods such as leftover table scraps.
 This can lead to obesity, toxicosis, and many other health conditions that can shorten their lifespan.
-Discussing your Chihuahua’s nutrition goals with your veterinarian is essential.
+Discussing your Chihuahua’s nutrition goals with a veterinarian is essential.

 If you need to speak with a vet but can't get to one, head over to PangoVet.
 It's an online service where you can talk to a vet online and get the personalized advice you need for your pet — all at an affordable price!